The Great Dipper (album): Promotion

 On December 3, 2015, a day prior to the album's release, Kim held a comeback showcase at Understage, Yongsan-gu in Seoul.
 During the showcase, he premiered "The Great Dipper", "I Want to Love You", and "Stay".
 He also said that "I think this album peeled off my pretence.
 It talks about my candid stories that I'd concealed, and reflects the trace of thinking about which direction I should go."
 The showcase aired through mobile live streaming on Naver's "V" phone application.

 The artist began promoting his comeback album on various music programs, starting on KBS's Music Bank (December 4).
 He promoted the lead single on Music Bank, Show!
-Music Core (MBC), Inkigayo (SBS), The Show (SBS MTV), Show Champion (MBC Music), and M!
-Countdown (Mnet).
+Music Core (MBC), Inkigayo (SBS), The Show (SBS M), Show Champion (MBC M), and M Countdown (Mnet).
 On You Hee-yeol's Sketchbook (KBS), Kim performed the title track and "I Want to Love You".

 On November 23, it was announced that Kim would hold his year-end concert which shares the same name as the album's title.
 For three days from December 18 to 20, the artist performed at Yonsei University's Baekyang Hall in Seoul, to promote the album.